cybertraining-dsc/cybertraining-dsc.github.io-v1/content/en/modules/mnist-reu/_index.md

 ## 7. MNIST On Google colab

-INext, we discuss how to create a simple IPython Notebook to solve an image classification problem.
+Next, we discuss how to create a simple IPython Notebook to solve an image classification problem.
 MNIST contains a set of [pictures](https://docs.google.com/document/d/1E8orgHbNV6P8STl2lQxov2VHKSYyIISSj-XfsvQlRX4/edit?usp=sharing).